bariscanyilmaz/paste-secret/README.md

 # Paste-Secret

-Embed your GitHub Secrets in files
+Paste your GitHub Secrets in files

 # Usage